ui-widgets-js/popup-menu/README.md

 ## Viewing Demo Application

-Clone repository
+Clone the repository, install development dependencies, and start the application:
 ```
   git clone https://github.com/ui-widgets-js/popup-menu.git
+  cd popup-menu
+  npm install
+  npm start
 ```

-Run `npm install` to install all development dependencies.
-Finally, run `npm start` to start the demo application in the default browser.
+The demo app will start in your default browser.

 ## Using PopupMenu in your application